-Biography is booming, says the longtime book critic and biographer Elizabeth Taylor.
-Here she highlights the five fantastic books shortlisted by the NBCC's biography committee, and how historical lives provide insight into contemporary culture.
+New biography in 2019 is booming, says the longtime book critic and biographer Elizabeth Taylor.
+Here she highlights the five fantastic books shortlisted by the NBCC's 2019 biography committee, and how historical lives provide insight into contemporary culture.

 Many great biographies focus on an individual life, but increasingly I’m drawn to a group or collective biography that extends beyond an individual to say something larger, a set of individuals that says something larger about the culture and era.

 Increasingly, I’ve come to understand that that the shape of a biography matters.
 As I’ve seen the genre evolve, we’re seeing fewer cradle-to-grave biographies that seem to cram in detail in a display of research prowess.
 Extensive research matters, of course, but I’m drawn to research that synthesises and respects the ironies, contradictions and messiness of life, but is expressed in ways that speak to readers.